chpatola/turku_flatprices/README.md

 Data of sold flats are taken from https://asuntojen.hintatiedot.fi/haku/.
 Here, flats sold within the last 12 months are listed.
 The retrival was made 18.6.2021.

 A RandomForestRegressor was used as predictor and the R2 score on the test data amounts to ~ 88%.
-This translates to the proportion of the variance of the sales price that's explained by the independent values (m2, location, floor...).
+This translates to the proportion of the sales price variance, that's explained by the independent values (m2, location, floor...).

 ## How to use
-Clone this repository to your own computer cd to the repository
+Clone this repository to your own computer.

+cd to the repository.

 Create a new conda environment where is the name you want to give the new environment.
 Then activate the enivronment

 ```